trema/trema_10min/one/intro.md

 <!SLIDE smaller>
 # RSpec Integration ############################################################

-* Trema offers unit-test framework integrated with RSpec
+* Trema offers a unit-testing framework integrated with RSpec
 * Assertions and expectations over controllers, switches and hosts
 * You can write tests using RSpec-style fluent API
   * `vswitch( "0xabc" ).should have( 1 ).flows`